MRAlirad/chainlink-fundamentals/README.md

     <img src='./images/smart-contract-solidity-fundamentals/testnet-funds/token-tab.png' alt='token-tab' />

 -   Enter the token contract address.
-MetaMask will automatically detect your token and its related information if it follows the ERC-20 standard.
+MetaMask will automatically detect your token and its related information if it follows the **ERC-20 standard**.

 -   Check the correct information (Address, Token Symbol, and Decimals).